markbetters/ozp-backend/README.md

 Note that we also need logic to invalidate specific caches when resources are modified.
 For example, if a Listing is updated, all cached items referring/using that listing's data should be invalidated.
-By far and large, this logic is not yet in place, so enabling the cache will likely lead to unexpected results
+By far and large, this logic is not yet in place, so enabling the cache will likely lead to unexpected results.
+In addition, the requirement to support 'tailored views' reduces the value of caching, since most queries must be filtered against a user's particular access controls

 ### Models
 Regarding `__str__()`: